herreio/fincpysolr/README.rst

 hosted by the `Leipzig University Library <https://github.com/ubleipzig>`_ is required.

 In the `usage example`_ below, an imaginary member of the finc consortium is used.
-It is identified by the the not yet assigned ISIL `DE-9999 <https://sigel.staatsbibliothek-berlin.de/suche/?q=isil%3DDE-9999>`_.
+It is identified by the not yet assigned ISIL `DE-9999 <https://sigel.staatsbibliothek-berlin.de/suche/?q=isil%3DDE-9999>`_.
 Just replace the two index domains and the library code with the values of your institution to get started.